-The best Photoshop alternatives can offer photo editing solutions to enhance your creations.
+The best Photoshop alternatives offer advanced and feature-rich photo editing solutions similar to what Adobe Photoshop offers.

 Photoshop is definitely the most well-known photo editing software, but that doesn’t necessarily mean it’s the best one for you or your business.
 There are a few reasons that you may want to opt for alternative software, including price, special features, or a different workflow.